 Photography by Jeffrey Lee Adler

-You can purchase Ramblers, Scramblers & Twiners by M. J. Jefferson-Brown (David & Charles, 2000) at Amazon.Buy the Book
+You can purchase Ramblers, Scramblers & Twiners by M. J. Jefferson-Brown (David & Charles, 2000) at our Flower Magazine shop.Buy the Book

 The late garden designer and author, Ryan Gainey wrote a regular column in Flower for many years, sharing his remarkable gardening knowledge and stories.
 See more from Gainey’s garden: